-A t-test comparison between groups indicated that education level or ethnicity were not significantly disproportional between Rehires and New Employees.
+A t-test comparison between groups indicated that education level was not significantly different between Rehires and New Employees.
+The groups did not differ in terms of race, US citizenship or having a driver's license.
 The groups did differ in terms of marital status, where Rehires were more often married and New Employees were more often single.